 Colonel Rick Flag was thrilled that Task Force X’s Rehab Squad had worked well in stopping Metallo.
-He was less happy with the missing women, however.
-His science and weapons specialist assured him that the subdermal tracking devices should have worked.
+His happiness was tempered greatly, of course, because of the missing women.
+The science and weapons specialist he kept on retainer — Tom Tresser, alias Nemesis — had just assured him over the phone that the subdermal tracking devices he developed should have worked.

-“Should we turn out the newer, untried members?” asked Karin Grace.
+“Should we turn out the newer, untried members?” suggested Dr. Karin Grace.

-Flag answered, “I suppose so — but after one quick call.”
+Flag answered, “I suppose so — but after one more quick call.”

 “Thanks, Cat!
-I am pleased to announce that the MHRA’s field team, the Rehab Squad, is off to grand success under the able field leadership of Captain Comet, trusted associate of the JLA.
-He recently saved the life of the Man of Steel himself with the assistance of his newly trained aides, Debbie Domaine, Dolphin, Lisa Snart, and Starman.
+I am pleased to announce that the MHRA’s field team, the Rehab Squad, is off to grand success under the able field leadership of Captain Comet, the longtime hero, space explorer, and trusted associate of the JLA.
+He recently saved the life of the Man of Steel himself with the assistance of the newly trained members of the Rehab Squad: Dolphin, Cheetah, Golden Glider, and a new hero called Starman.
 We have a statement from Superman himself.

-“That was an endorsement of Captain Comet — and by extension his new Rehab Squad — from Superman himself,” closed Cat.
+“That was an endorsement of Captain Comet — and by extension his new Rehab Squad — from Superman himself,” said Cat in her closing remarks.

 At the Meta-Human Rehabilitation Agency, Captain Comet slammed his fist on the desk in Rick Flag’s office.

 “Fire him.
 Now!”
 Comet shouted as he left the office to gather his team.
-Flag nodded and did as he was asked.
+Colonel Flag shrugged, nodded, and did as he was asked.

-“A visitor for you, Rick,” the cheerful assistant Karin Grace said to her tired boss a few minutes later.
+“A visitor for you, Rick,” Dr. Karin Grace said cheerfully to the exhausted director several minutes later.

 “I am here on important business.
 I — my machine — I can save them!
-I can save them all!” he rattled on.
-Hunter seemed nervous, distracted, and not at all himself.
+I-I can save them all!” the adventurer known as the Time Master muttered, seeming nervous, distracted, and not at all himself.

 Constance d’Aramis perched with feline grace on a window ledge thirty stories above the city streets.
 Dressed in her Crimson Fox costume, she arched her lithe form through an air vent and crawled down silently into a plush office.
 Her pretty eyes had the vacant stare of the entranced, since she was now under the mental sway of the mysterious Achilles Dahmmon.
 She prowled the office like her namesake and curled up in a ball on the rug to wait.
 Her prey soon entered.

 “What?
-Help!” he cried as she leaped through the air and brought the old man down effortlessly.
+Help!” the old man cried as she leaped through the air and brought him down almost effortlessly.

 A brief costume change in the quiet office followed.
 Soon, the glamorously dressed Constance d’Aramis swayed down the halls pushing a wheeled cart from a mail room.
 Her costly clothes and sexy legs attracted stares, but she left the Stagg offices unchallenged — with her kidnap victim Simon Stagg hidden in the cart.

 “No sweat, doll.
-The Outsiders are on the case,” promised her husband, the famous Rex Mason, AKA Metamorpho.
+The Outsiders are on the case,” promised her husband, the famous Rex Mason, alias Metamorpho.

-The Cheetah gasped as she saw the dwarf called Doctor Psycho leering down at her and the other captured women.
-“Doctor Psycho, so you’re behind this,” she growled.
+The Cheetah gasped as she recognized the hideous dwarf leering down at her and the other captured women.
+“Doctor Psycho?
+So you’re behind this,” she growled.

-Golden Glider said, “Oooh, who is that creep?”
+“Oooh, who is that creep?” said Golden Glider.

 “He’s our captor,” said a determined-looking auburn-haired beauty in a green, ragged bikini and thigh-boots.
 “I’m his first victim.
-You can call me the Thorn,” she said.
+You can call me the Thorn.”

-“I guess that makes me number two,” smiled a famously costumed second woman.
+“I guess that makes me number two,” said a famously costumed second woman with a smile.

 “The Catwoman!” gasped Glider.

-The other, Crimson Fox, muttered in French as the women exchanged glances in the arena.
+The other captive, Crimson Fox, muttered in French as the women exchanged glances in the arena.

 Captain Comet looked over his newest team.
-Dolphin stood close to Will Payton.
-Near the wall leaned the Killer Moth.
+Dolphin stood close to Will Payton, the new Starman.
+Near the wall leaned Killer Moth.
 Across from Comet sat Mayflower, the British recruit, and lastly paced the Hooded Hangman.

-“It’s not funny.
-Debbie and Lisa could be in danger,” said a worried Dolphin.
+“It’s not funny,” said a worried Dolphin.
+“Debbi and Lisa could be in danger.”

-“Spare us the Hulk Hoganisms, luv,” said Mayflower as she tossed her long brown hair.
+“Spare us the Hulk Hoganisms, luv,” said Mayflower, tossing her long brown hair with one hand.

-“OK, let’s move out,” ordered a worried Comet.
+“Okay, let’s move out,” ordered a worried Captain Comet.

 Halo giggled.
 “It sounds like you and he aren’t any closer than ever.”